-EPO 1200 Notes 04.25
+EPO 1200 Notes 04.24

 Applicants wishing to benefit from the reduction of the examination fee under Rule 7a(1) EPC must, in addition to fulfilling the requirements of Article 14(4), declare that they are an entity or natural person covered by Rule 7a(2) EPC.
-They must file this declaration at the latest by the time of payment of the examination fee, either by selecting this checkbox or separately (e.g. using EPA/EPO/OEB Form 1011 available for download from epo.org).
+They must file this declaration at the latest by the time of payment of the examination fee, either by selecting this checkbox or separately (e.g. using EPA/EPO/OEB Form 1038E available in Online Filing and Online Filing 2.0 or EPA/EPO/OEB Form 1011 available for download from epo.org).
 If there are multiple applicants, for the reduction to apply, each one must be an entity or a natural person within the meaning of Rule 7a(2) EPC.
 In such cases, it is however sufficient for only one of them to be entitled to file documents in an admissible non-EPO language (Article 14(4), Rule 7a(1) EPC).
 For more details see OJ EPO 2024, A8.